lwsrbrts/PoSHue/README.md

  ```
  3. As part of instantiating/constructing the `$Light` object, the `[HueLight]` class gets the existing *state* of the light from the Bridge.
 It sets values like **On** (whether the light is on or off), **Brightness**, **Hue**, **Saturation** and **Colour Temperature**.
 When you change these values using the methods described below, the object's properties are also updated and you can use these as you see fit.
  4. Now you have the `$Light` object (which is a Hue Light on your Bridge).
 Use any of the methods defined to control it.
 To get a full list, either use IntelliSense or consult the class itself.
-The most useful methods are described below:
+The most useful methods are described below but their use is perhaps better understood from the `Using-PoSHue.ps1` file:
   * Toggle the light on or off:

  ```powershell